SE-Project-CMP-Tumbler/SE-Project-CMP-Front-end/README.md

 <br>
 <br>
 <p align='justify'>
    This website is a replica of the widely known <a href="tumblr.com">Tumblr</a>.
-Made with passion by a team of six computer engineering juniors at Cairo University and serves as a project for the software engineering fundementals course (CMP3030).
+Made with passion by a team of six computer engineering juniors at Cairo University and serves as a school project for the software engineering fundementals course (CMP3030).
 You can visit the website at:
   </p>
   <a href="https://tumblr.social">https://tumblr.social</a>
   <br>
-  <p align='justify'> Note that the backend server and frontend are deployed seperately, they're not guaranteed to stay there forever, these are the steps to run the project on your machine:</p>
+  <p align='justify'> Note that the frontend and backend server are deployed seperately.
+They're not guaranteed to stay there forever, these are the steps to run the project on your machine:</p>

 </div>
 ➤ Clone the project